Zoo Interchange: Design

 WisDOT proposed several possible courses of action and designs for the interchange reconstruction.
-Options included no-build alternatives, build alternatives, and modernization alternatives.
 The problems that a new design should address were identified as: the deteriorating condition of the interchange, the dangers of the left side exits, the volume of traffic using the interchange, and traffic volumes expected in the future.

 No-build alternatives

 The no-build alternatives did not involve any construction work being done on the interchange.
 The first was to simply do nothing.
 This was eliminated because it did not solve any of the problems.
 The second was to improve public mass transit in the region.
 It included doubling the revenue miles of existing transit systems and establishing new transit systems.
-This would reduce traffic in the interchange, reducing congestion and extending the structure's life, but it was eliminated because it would not fix safety problems and traffic volumes were still expected to increase in the future.
+This would reduce traffic in the interchange, reducing congestion and extending the structure's life, but it was eliminated because it would not fix safety problems, nor address WisDOT's traffic volumes projections.
 The third alternative was to improve traffic management with HOV lanes, new driver messaging boards, increased patrols, and improved access to traffic information.
 This option was eliminated because it did not solve most of the problems.